frank-chris/In-memorySearchableFileSystem/README.md

 3. You may type a combination of the two to get more specific results, such as `ls ./FIND/PREFIX/<prefixname>/SUBSTR/<substringname>` will search the file system for names beginning with **prefixname** AND containing the **substringname**.

 ## Note
-* All the directories in this repository have separate READMES which provide information about the
+* All the directories in this repository have separate READMES which provide information about the functions implemented in the .c files in that directory.
 * The source files are well commented as well
 * Link to presentation: [Presentation](https://docs.google.com/presentation/d/1e-mg9RtKudUxI7enxK1pMCTCyFjADkYlf7XBl0A94Uk/edit?usp=sharing)